 What is Sales Enablement?

 While technology is an important aspect of sales enablement success, it’s not everything.
 Technology should be considered a springboard.
 Without strong process, focus, and intention, the benefits of sales enablement technology are inherently limited.
-That said, we thought we’d share a couple of customer case studies where the work was put in upfront to build a solid organizational focus, set clear outcomes and objectives, and align stakeholders prior to deploying technology—and how technology has taken their efforts to the next level.
+That said, we thought we’d share a couple of customer case studies where the work was put in upfront to build a solid organizational focus, set clear outcomes and objectives, and align stakeholders prior to deploying technology — and how technology has taken their efforts to the next level.

 Sales Enablement in Action

 Sales enablement is a process without a defined start and stop.
-And while “process” can be an off-putting term to some sales reps, process is exactly what both sales and marketing need to optimize a successful, ongoing approach to consistently effective sales engagements.
+And while “process” can be an off-putting term to some sales reps, process is exactly what both sales and marketing need to create a successful, ongoing approach to consistently effective sales engagements.